dotnet/runtime/docs/project/dogfooding.md

 # How to get up and running on .NET Core

-This document provides the steps necessary to consume a nightly build of .NET Core runtime and SDK.
+This document provides the steps necessary to consume a nightly build of .NET runtime and SDK.

 Please note that these steps are likely to change as we're simplifying this experience.
 Make sure to consult this document often.

 ## Install prerequisites

-1. Acquire the latest nightly .NET Core SDK by downloading the zip or tarball listed in https://github.com/dotnet/core-sdk#installers-and-binaries (for example, https://dotnetcli.blob.core.windows.net/dotnet/Sdk/master/dotnet-sdk-latest-win-x64.zip ) into a new folder, for instance `C:\dotnet`.
+1. Acquire the latest nightly .NET SDK by downloading the zip or tarball listed in https://github.com/dotnet/core-sdk#installers-and-binaries (for example, https://dotnetcli.blob.core.windows.net/dotnet/Sdk/master/dotnet-sdk-latest-win-x64.zip ) into a new folder, for instance `C:\dotnet`.

 2. By default, the dotnet CLI will use the globally installed SDK if it matches the major/minor version you request and has a higher revision.
 To force it to use the locally installed SDK, you must set an environment variable `DOTNET_MULTILEVEL_LOOKUP=0` in your shell.
 You can use `dotnet --info` to verify what version of the Shared Framework it is using.

 3. Reminder: if you are using a local copy of the dotnet CLI, take care that when you type `dotnet` you do not inadvertently pick up a different copy that you may have in your path.
 On Windows, for example, if you use a Command Prompt, a global copy may be in the path, so use the fully qualified path to your local `dotnet` (e.g. `C:\dotnet\dotnet.exe`).
-If you receive an error "error NETSDK1045: The current .NET SDK does not support targeting .NET Core 3.0." then you may be executing an older `dotnet`.
+If you receive an error "error NETSDK1045:  The current .NET SDK does not support targeting .NET Core 5.0." then you may be executing an older `dotnet`.

 After setting up dotnet you can verify you are using the dogfooding version by executing `dotnet --info`.
 Here is an example output at the time of writing:
 ```
 >dotnet --info
 .NET Core SDK (reflecting any global.json):
- Version:   3.0.100-preview-009844
+ Version:   5.0.100-preview.1.20167.6
- Commit:    fa073dacc4
+ Commit:    00255dd10b

 Runtime Environment:
  OS Name:     Windows
- OS Version:  10.0.17134
+ OS Version:  10.0.18363
  OS Platform: Windows
  RID:         win10-x64
- Base Path:   C:\dotnet\sdk\3.0.100-preview-009844\
+ Base Path:   c:\dotnet\sdk\5.0.100-preview.1.20167.6\

 Host (useful for support):
-  Version: 3.0.0-preview-27218-01
+  Version: 5.0.0-preview.1.20120.5
-  Commit:  d40b87f29d
+  Commit:  3c523a6a7a

 .NET Core SDKs installed:
-  3.0.100-preview-009844 [C:\dotnet\sdk]
+  5.0.100-preview.1.20167.6 [c:\dotnet\sdk]

 .NET Core runtimes installed:
-  Microsoft.AspNetCore.App 3.0.0-preview-18579-0056 [C:\dotnet\shared\Microsoft.AspNetCore.App]
+  Microsoft.AspNetCore.App 5.0.0-preview.1.20124.5 [c:\dotnet\shared\Microsoft.AspNetCore.App]
-  Microsoft.NETCore.App 3.0.0-preview-27218-01 [C:\dotnet\shared\Microsoft.NETCore.App]
+  Microsoft.NETCore.App 5.0.0-preview.1.20120.5 [c:\dotnet\shared\Microsoft.NETCore.App]
-  Microsoft.WindowsDesktop.App 3.0.0-alpha-27218-3 [C:\dotnet\shared\Microsoft.WindowsDesktop.App]
+  Microsoft.WindowsDesktop.App 5.0.0-preview.1.20127.5 [c:\dotnet\shared\Microsoft.WindowsDesktop.App]

 To install additional .NET Core runtimes or SDKs:
   https://aka.ms/dotnet-download